ryantd42/NY-Legislative-Git/2023/A343A-2023/bill.md

   ___________

- Introduced  by M. of A. BURDICK -- read once and referred to the Commit- tee on Corporations, Authorities and Commissions
+ Introduced  by M. of A. BURDICK -- read once and referred to the Commit- tee on Corporations, Authorities  and  Commissions  --  reported  from committee, advanced to a third reading, amended and ordered reprinted, retaining its place on the order of third reading

  AN  ACT  to  amend the public service law, in relation to requiring vine trimming for the maintenance of utility poles

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 The public service law is amended by adding a new section 119-d to read as follows:
   § 119-D. MAINTENANCE OF UTILITY POLES.
-THE COMMISSION SHALL REQUIRE, IN ADDITION TO OTHER MAINTENANCE PROCEDURES, THE TRIMMING  OF  VINES  ON UTILITY POLES THROUGHOUT THE STATE BY THE UTILITY COMPANY OR CABLE TELE- VISION COMPANY THAT OWNS SUCH UTILITY POLE.
+ON OR BEFORE APRIL FIRST,  TWO THOUSAND  TWENTY-FOUR,  THE  COMMISSION SHALL PROMULGATE RULES AND REGU- LATIONS TO REQUIRE, IN ADDITION TO  OTHER  MAINTENANCE  PROCEDURES,  THE TRIMMING  OF  VINES ON UTILITY POLES THROUGHOUT THE STATE BY THE UTILITY COMPANY OR CABLE TELEVISION COMPANY THAT OWNS SUCH  UTILITY  POLE  WHERE SUCH VINE GROWTH IS LIKELY TO DISRUPT SAFE AND RELIABLE SERVICE.
   § 2.
-This  act shall take effect on the thirtieth day after it shall have become a law.
-Effective immediately, the addition, amendment and/or repeal of any rule or regulation necessary  for  the  implementation  of this  act  on its effective date are authorized to be made and completed on or before such effective date.
+This act shall take effect immediately.